 Prof. Khalil al-Anani

-Dr. Khalil al-Anani is an Associate Professor of Political Science and the Chair of Politics and International Relations Program at Doha Institute for Graduate Studies in Qatar.
-He previously taught at Johns Hopkins University, Georgetown University, George Washington University, and George Mason University.
+Dr. Khalil al-Anani is Professor of Political Science and Senior Fellow at the Arab Center Washington.
+He taught at several prestigious universities including Johns Hopkins University, Georgetown University, George Washington University, and George Mason University.

-Prof. al-Anani's research focuses on the intersection of Comparative Politics (particularly authoritarianism and democratization), Sociology (particularly sociology of religion), and Social Movements.
-His research interests spans Comparative Politics, Democratization, Middle Eastern Studies, Religion and Politics, Islamist Movements, Social Movements, Egyptian Politics, Identity Politics, and Arab World.
-He is a leading academic expert on Islamist movements particularly the Muslim Brotherhood and Salafism in Egypt where he spent the last decade and half researching them.
+Prof. al-Anani's research focuses Comparative Politics, Democratization, Middle Eastern Politics, State Violence, Counterinsurgency, Religion and Politics, Islamism, Social Movements, Egyptian Politics, and the Arab World.
+He is a leading academic expert on Islamism particularly the Muslim Brotherhood and Salafism where he spent the last two decades researching them.

-Prof. al-Anani has published several books (in English and Arabic) including Inside the Muslim Brotherhood: Religion, Identity, and Politics (Oxford University Press, 2016), Elections and Democratization in the Middle East (co-editor, Palgrave MacMillan, 2014), and The Muslim Brotherhood in Egypt: Gerontocracy Fighting against Time? (in Arabic) (Cairo: Shorouk Press, 2007).
+Prof. al-Anani has published several books (in English and Arabic) including Islamism and Revolutions Across the Middle East (Bloomsbury&I.B.Tauris, 2021), After the Arab Revolutions: Decentring Democratic Transition Theory (co-edited, Edinburgh University Press, 2021), Inside the Muslim Brotherhood: Religion, Identity, and Politics (Oxford University Press, 2016), Elections and Democratization in the Middle East (co-editor, Palgrave MacMillan, 2014), and The Muslim Brotherhood in Egypt: Gerontocracy Fighting against Time? (in Arabic) (Cairo: Shorouk Press, 2007).

 Prof. al-Anani holds Ph.D. in Political Science from Durham University (UK).